sanaehasan/nc-backend-news/README.md

 To seed the local database run the command:
 $npm run seed

-The minimum versions to run this this project Node.js:v22.9.0
+The minimum versions to run this project

+Node.js:v22.9.0
 Postgres:psql (PostgreSQL) 14.13

-Hosted version of this API can be found in this link : https://nc-backend-news.onrender.com
+The hosted version of this API can be found at this link : https://nc-backend-news.onrender.com